-When we do know ourselves exactly as we are, with all good bad beyond the identities – then and only then, would we know what is ours and what isn’t; to be able to stay clear in our truth like the root of a tree, rather than be swayed around like leaves in wind.
+When we do know ourselves exactly as we are, with all good and not-so-great – then, and only then, we would be able to stay clear in our truth like the root of a tree, rather than be swayed around like leaves in wind.
 We’ll have emotional perceptiveness and mastery.

 And this births the road towards our real self-trust.

-And this in return, makes us live a life of more integrity towards ourselves and towards others.
+And this in turn, makes us live a life of more integrity towards ourselves and towards others.

-We would no longer use others to replay old narratives or pains, we would no longer need to fill voids within ourselves and would only choose relationships based on our heart’s truth, we would no longer lead people on because that’s fucked up and my skin crawls thinking of all the people who do that, we’ll be more discerning and make better decisions.
-Clarity while sometimes painful is what liberates us.
+We would no longer use others to replay old narratives or pains, we would no longer need to fill voids within ourselves and would only choose relationships based on our heart’s truth, we would no longer lead people on because that’s unfair and we’ll be more discerning as we make better decisions.
+Clarity, while sometimes painful, is what liberates us.

 Truth requires trust.